 - We offer a limited number of interviews relative to the number of positions that we have available.
 We will NOT offer more interviews than interview slots available.
 As a result, applicants will have 72 hours to either accept or decline an interview

-- We require only one letter of recommendation from a psychiatrist
+- We require three letters of recommendation, but only one needs to come from a psychiatrist

 - We will also offer virtual opportunities to meet our current residents and view our facilities.
 All applicants are invited to follow our residency program’s Twitter account @UMNPsychRes for updates.
 These opportunities will also be communicated to applicants prior to interview day via our website/email